lizardll/ScalaBFS/README.md

 # ScalaBFS: A Scalable BFS Accelerator on FPGA-HBM Platform

 ScalaBFS is an BFS accelerator built on top of an FPGA configured with HBM (i.e., FPGA-HBM platform) which can scale its performance according to the available memory channels (on a single card).
 It utlizes multiple processing elements to sufficiently exploit the high bandwidth of HBM to improve efficiency.
 We implement the prototype system of ScalaBFS on Xilinx Alveo U280 FPGA card (real hardware).
+Paper: https://arxiv.org/abs/2105.11754

 ## Organization